This program is pending approval.

 State employment statistics project a significant increase in demand for conservation and natural resource scientists and managers locally and regionally.

-Our AS degree in Natural Resources is fully articulated with OSU’s Bachelor of Science in Natural Resources.
+Our AS degree in Natural Resources provides a foundation for OSU’s Bachelor of Science in Natural Resources.
 After completing our Natural Resources AS, all of the remaining classes needed to fulfill OSU’s Bachelor’s degree requirements can be taken at UCC and through OSU’s online Ecampus, making it possible to earn your BS in Natural Resources without relocating to Corvallis.

 At UCC, you can earn a TWO-YEAR TRANSFER DEGREE for less than you'll pay for one year at a state university.
 Plus, UCC offers: